tenancy/docs/docs/tenancy/1.x/affects-cache.md

 **Purpose**

-The purpose of this package is to allow the use of different broadcast drivers and settings based on the tenant.
+The purpose of this package is to allow the use of different cache drivers and settings based on the tenant.

 **Use Cases**